lmansfieldPC/iOSAppDevelopment/lab3.md

 - Print the type of the array using the `type` method.

 3. **Dictionaries**
-- Copy the following dictionary into your playgroun.
+- Copy the following dictionary into your playground.
 ```swift
 // A dictionary where each key is a country and the corresponding value is the capital.
 let countryCapitals: [String: String] = [